ReproNim/stat-repronim-module/_episodes/05-PPV.md

 > > {: .python}
 > {: .solution}
 >
->     Second define a function to display easily the results
+> Second, define a function to display easily the results
 >
 > > ## Solution
 > > ~~~